bkflat/DNRECcolors/README.md

 DNRECcolors was inspired by and copied from the (awesome) [`ggsci` package](https://github.com/nanxstats/ggsci)

-For inquiries please contact brittney.flaten@delaware.gov or britt.flaten@gmail.com

-To find out more about DNREC and the work we do for the state of Delaware, visit: https://dnrec.alpha.delaware.gov/
+To find out more about DNREC and the work they do for the state of Delaware, visit: https://dnrec.alpha.delaware.gov/

 # Example Gallery